Opt-In Art: Learning Art Styles Only from Few Examples: Qualitative Results of Blank Canvas Diffusion

-We demonstrate qualitative results of the Art-Free Diffusion in Fig.\ref{fig:artfree_gen}, for comparison, we also include images generated by StableDiffusion 1.4 and CommonCanvas-SC.
+We demonstrate qualitative results of the Blank Canvas Diffusion in Fig.\ref{fig:artfree_gen}, for comparison, we also include images generated by StableDiffusion 1.4 and CommonCanvas-SC.
 Our model, despite significantly smaller training set size generates high-quality images faithful to the text prompt.